Bank of England bolsters plan to calm market turmoil

 The scheme was introduced after the government's mini-budget sparked turmoil on financial markets.

+The Bank reaffirmed that the scheme would finish at the end of this week on 14 October.

-The pound hit a record low and investors had demanded a much higher return for investing in government bonds, causing some to halve in value.
+In the aftermath of the mini-budget, the pound hit a record low and investors had demanded a much higher return for investing in government bonds, causing some to halve in value.

-Some funds linked to pension schemes, which invest in bonds, were forced to start selling, sparking fears of a fresh market downturn.
+Certain types of funds in the pension industry, which invest in bonds, were forced to start selling, sparking fears of a fresh market downturn.

-When the Bank stepped in, it said its decision to buy government bonds was driven by concern over "a material risk to UK financial stability."
+When the Bank stepped in last month, it said its decision to buy government bonds was driven by concern over "a material risk to UK financial stability."

 The government borrows money to fund its spending plans by selling bonds, or "gilts", to investors such as pension funds and big banks on international markets.